-The scale on the slider measures the gap between the two V-nails (except the reading on that scale is always ⅜” larger than the actual distance).
-The manual tells you to set the slider block to match the reading on the vise scale, which measures the width of the moulding across its bottom.
-This width is the total moulding width minus the width of the rabbet that holds in the glass and is the width that matters in this case.
-We will call this measurement “W”.
-They claim that if you do set the V-nail slider to that number, each V-nail will be ¼” from the nearest end of the miter joint.
+The slider spacing scale measures the distance between the two V-nails (except that scale always places the V-nails ⅜” closer together than the distance on the scale).
+The manual tells you to set the slider block to match the reading on the vise scale, which measures the moulding width.
+This measured width is the total moulding width minus the width of the rabbet that holds in the glass and is the width you should use for setting these parameters.
+We will refer to this measurement later as “W.” Logan states that if you set the V-nail slider to this width, each V-nail will be ¼” from the outside and inside ends of the miter joint.
 That is not true.

 which reduces to

 by dividing the whole expression by the square root of two, the average distance to the nearest edge would be

 If I were using only one V-nail, I would put it in the center of the miter joint.
 I would conceptually divide the moulding in half if I needed two V-nails and put a V-nail in the center of each half.
 If the moulding were wide enough to require three V-nails, I would divide the moulding into thirds and put the nail in the center of each third.
 (If there is a structural engineer in the house or someone that knows a better place to position the V-nails, I’m listening.)
 The numbers on my new scale (labeled “A” in Figure 1 and “Slider scale” in Figure 2 above) represent the moulding width W, not the gap between nails.
 Using my scales will put the two V-nails 25% of the joint length in from each end of the miter joint.